Monday, August 30, 2021

 Francis Bellamy was born in May 1855, the son of a Baptist minister in New York.
 After graduating from the University of Rochester and further study at Rochester Theological Seminary, in 1879 Francis was ordained as a minister and became pastor of First Baptist Church of Little Falls, New York.

-Before his 30th birthday Bellamy moved to Boston, becoming pastor of Dearborn Street Baptist Church.
+Before his 30th birthday, Bellamy moved to Boston, becoming pastor of Dearborn Street Baptist Church.
 After serving five years there, in 1890 he accepted a call to Boston’s Bethany Baptist Church.
-But the next year, under pressure, he resigned that pastorate and left the ministry.
+But the next year, under pressure, he resigned from that pastorate and left the ministry.

 There was tension in the church because of Pastor Bellamy’s political views.
 In 1889 the Society of Christian Socialists was founded in Boston, and Bellamy was elected to serve as the Society’s vice president.
 He also wrote for their newspaper, The Dawn.